What makes a great manager isn’t the problems they solve, but the questions they ask. Start with these 16 questions here.

 How?
 By asking questions.
 Wade of Zapier adopted this practice as a CEO, describing it as a “more Socratic way” to helping his team solve problems.
 Ultimately, it leads to better results.

 Ask questions and a team member can come to the answer themselves.
 Ask questions and the problem they’re facing becomes more lucid, less daunting.
 Ask questions and your team member might even come up with a better answer than you would have.

-To be a great manager, here are 16 questions you can start with instead of jumping in to solve the problem yourself:
+To be a great manager, here are 16 questions during a one-on-one meeting you can start with instead of jumping in to solve the problem yourself:

 - What do you see as the underlying root cause of the problem?

 - What are the options, potential solutions, and courses of action you’re considering?